-As Anarchists we trace our tradition back to the first International Working Mens (sic) Association where the Anarchists formed a distinct tendency influenced mainly by the ideas of Michael Bakunin.
+As Anarchists we trace our tradition back to the first International Working Mens' [sic] Association where the Anarchists formed a distinct tendency, influenced mainly by the ideas of the Russian anarchist Michael Bakunin.
 Since then Anarchism has always been deeply rooted in the working class.
 Contrary to popular belief Anarchists do not spend their time plotting in back rooms.
-For most their activity means bringing their politics into the daily struggles of the factories, the offices and the communities.
+For most, their activity means bringing their politics into the daily struggles of the factories, the offices and the communities.
 Anarchists have been involved in all major modern revolutions.
-They have been there arguing and fighting for the right and necessity of working people running society as opposed to any socalled "socialist party" or bureaucratic elite.
+They have been there arguing and fighting for the right and necessity of working people running society as opposed to any so-called "socialist party" or bureaucratic elite.